Vijayapantham/Vijayapantham/README.md

 - 👋 Hi, I’m @Vijayapantham
 - 👀 I’m interested in Engineering feild where i can create powerful and efficient devices that can do amazing things like solving problems, playing games, and connecting people worldwide.
-- 🌱 I’m young and hard working engineer to work hard and learn new technologies.
+- 🌱 I’m young and hard working engineer who work hard and learn new technologies.
 Tech Enthusiast!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on linkedln:www.linkedin.com/in/vijaya-durga-pantham-234684246
-- 😄 Pronouns: ...
+- 😄 Pronouns: She,her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can roll my tounge, which is something not many people can do it.

 <!---
 Vijayapantham/Vijayapantham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.